Only Ignorant Students Don’t Know These Types Of Sentences

 Declarative Sentences

-Definition: Declarative grammar writing sentences are used to express information, facts, opinions, or ideas.
-Basically, they tell you something and are usually followed by a period.
+Definition: Declarative sentences in English grammar writing express information, facts, opinions, or ideas.
+They tell you something and are usually followed by a period.

 Importance: Declarative sentences are the cornerstone of communication.
-They make it possible for people to share info, express ideas, make statements, and share facts.
+They allow people to share information, express ideas, make statements, and share facts.
 Without them, it would be tough to communicate effectively.

 • All Planets in our galaxy revolve around the sun.